-Ingestible extracts of the L. angustifolia species, which is rich in bioactive compounds of linalool and linalyl acetate, have shown to be effective in easing symptoms of anxiety as well as supporting restorative sleep.
+Ingestible extracts of the L. angustifolia species, which is rich in bioactive compounds of linalool and linalyl acetate, have shown the ability to help ease restless thoughts and support restorative sleep.
 How?
 Linalool helps moderate the activity of glutamate.
-By calming the influence of this excitatory neurotransmitter, it’s easier for the body and mind to sink to a sense of ease.
+By helping to regulate the influence of this excitatory neurotransmitter, it's easier for the body and mind to sink to a sense of ease.

 Gardenia Fruit Extract